colshrapnel/phpdelusions.net/stackoverflow.md

 - Opinion-based
 - Needs debugging details
 - Seeking recommendations for books, tools, software libraries, and more
 - Not reproducible or was caused by a typo
+(after putting together this list, I can't help but see it as a list of snarky teacher's quotes)

-Which simply outlaws *most newbie questions out there!* And if new questions still make it to Stack Overflow, it's rather due to negligence.
-That's not normal.
+What is important, this list *outlaws most newbie questions out there.* And it's not normal.
 There is a huge mismatch between what people take Stack Overflow for, and what Stack Overflow actually is.

-Yet, people still come asking questions anyway, only to face with closures and downvotes.
+And they come asking questions anyway, only to face with closures and downvotes.

 And all this gruesome experience is to prevent [stupid questions](https://meta.stackoverflow.com/q/314372/285587) from getting in the way of the Noble goal, creation of that *library of high-quality answers*.
 And this situation is really getting out of hand, because too many people are seeing Stack Overflow as an evil place, which even become [a meme](https://www.reddit.com/r/ProgrammerHumor/comments/u49a6j/sad_truth/).